-Should you desire further clarification regarding confidentiality or any other aspect of the counseling services we offer, you are encouraged to discuss these issues with your counselor and/or with John R. Langevin, Ph.D., assistant dean of students for Student Support Services and director of counseling.
+Should you desire further clarification regarding confidentiality or any other aspect of the counseling services we offer, you are encouraged to discuss these issues with your counselor and/or with Assistant Provost and Director of Counseling, Hahna D. Patterson, Psy.D., LCPC.

 Client Bill of Rights

 - To expect that a psychologist/clinical counselor has met the qualifications as required by state law.